Asking Clarification Questions to Handle Ambiguity in Open-Domain QA: Task Overview

-Each answer is generated by calling a QA model on an \textit{AQ revised by CQ}, which is the concatenation of AQ, category, and single option: ``$AQ$\textit{, Which $[category]$: $[option_j]$}''.
-Note, because each \textit{AQ revised by CQ} is a unique interpretation of the AQ with a distinct answer, the relevant passages first need to be reranked before generating an answer.
+Note, because each \textit{AQ revised by CQ} is a unique interpretation of the AQ with a distinct answer, the relevant passages first need to be reranked before generating an answer.\footnote{We utilized cross encoder MiniLMv2 model~\cite{wang2020minilmv2} fine-tuned on MSMARCO. \url{https://huggingface.co/cross-encoder/ms-marco-MiniLM-L-12-v2}}

 \paragraph{Evaluation}

 The procedure is similar to that of option evaluation for CQ generation, in that it uses the partial match method with the Hungarian algorithm to determine the optimal alignment between predicted and reference answers.